ethereum/homestead-guide/source/ethereum-ecosystem/client-implementations.rst

 ********************************************************************************
 Client Implementations
 ********************************************************************************
-Ethereum clients are written in multiple programming lanuages.
+Ethereum clients are written in multiple programming languages.
 Each implementation is based on the formal definition of the Ethereum protocol defined in the `Ethereum Yellow Paper <http://gavwood.com/paper.pdf>`_.

 Client List
 ===============